Why choose El Rancho?

 - • In math the students are taught computation, complex problem solving, word problems and logic and reasoning skills.

-- • In science the students do hands-on projects and experiments, work with microscopes, use the scientific process to examine the validity of their hypothesis, learn how to dissect a worm and frog, participate in our science fair and middle school scholars attend a one-week overnight environmental camp.
+- • In science the students do hands-on projects and experiments, work with microscopes, use the scientific process to examine the validity of their hypothesis, learn how to dissect a worm and frog, participate in our science fair and upper grade scholars attend a one-week overnight environmental camp.

 - • Auxiliary classes in Spanish and PE are given twice a week, and music once a week.